 The German Shepherd is one of the larger dog breeds and is known for its intimidating look and versatile roles as a working dog.
 As such, the breed is commonly used in film and television productions as a frightening guard dog.
 These imposing animals are intelligent, confident, and loyal, and a well-trained German Shepherd makes for an excellent dog model.
 The Shepherd exudes a grace that makes it ideal for pet photography shoots, particularly when promoting brands in the pet care industry.

 The Golden Retriever was initially bred as a Gundog and is intelligent, trustworthy, and confident.
-In a study by Pets4Homes, it was voted as the eighth most popular breed in the UK.
+In a study by Pets4Homes, it was voted as one of the most popular dog breeds in the UK.
 The Retriever’s beautiful golden coat and naturally kind face have made it a popular pick as both an animal actor and dog model.
 Golden Retrievers also make sensational marketing and public relations dogs thanks to their loving natures and beautiful smiles.
 We recommend Goldies for work with outdoor, pet care, and lifestyle-focused brands, though they’re a versatile bunch and are suitable for just about any role.

-The Great Dane is the largest dog breed in the world.
+The Great Dane is the largest of all dog breeds.
 It is described as the ‘Apollo of dogs’ and is famous in the media thanks to its starring role as the titular character in Scooby-Doo.
 In real life, the Great Dane is considered a gentle giant and is playful, friendly, and excellent with children.
 Danes make great dog models as they are happy to interact with people and other animals and are generally easy to train.
 They also make excellent PR dogs thanks to their striking appearance and natural obedience.

 The Greyhound is famous around the world for its status as the fastest breed of dog.
 It bears many visual similarities to the Whippet, including its long body and snout; however, the Greyhound is the larger dog.
 Greyhounds are thought to be some of the oldest dogs in existence, with some cave paintings suggesting that the breed has been around for over 8,000 years!
 With that much experience, it’s no surprise that the Greyhound is a popular pick as a dog model and animal actor, thanks to its unmatched agility and its ability to learn more advanced tricks.